Frequently

 myself.
 Is there a step-by-step instructional video I can buy somewhere?

-people have asked me that question over the years that I finally decided I couldn't stand it anymore!
-In January
+So many people have asked me that question over the years that I finally decided I couldn't stand it anymore!
+In 2007, I created an

-of 2007, I created an instructional video on how to properly groom a Cocker Spaniel, and now it's available on DVD.
+instructional video on how to properly groom a Cocker Spaniel, and sold it as a DVD.

 -